 </c:FileSet>

-Another way the MPD catalog schema groups artifacts is through the use of the c:RequiredFile element.
+Another way the IEPD catalog schema groups artifacts is through the use of the c:RequiredFile element.
 Use this construct to signify there are strong dependencies among artifacts.
 For example, documentation may be prepared as a set of hyperlinked HTML files.
 These HTML files may also incorporate separate GIF or JPG images.
-Regardless of file location within the MPD, these files depend on one another through hyperlinks.
+Regardless of file location within the IEPD, these files depend on one another through hyperlinks.
 As a result, they tend to operate as a single artifact; removal of a file will cause one or more broken links within the set.
 This set of artifacts should be grouped using c:RequiredFile.
 If the set does not have a root HTML document (i.e., the set can be entered from any file in the set), then create an index HTML document and use it as the root of the set (i.e., the index is the value of the c:File element while all others are values for c:RequiredFile child elements).

 7.1.1.
 Constraint on Elements of Type c:SchemaDocumentSetType